 Under no circumstances must the Certificate be used for criminal activities such as phishing attacks, fraud, certifying or signing malware.
 Subscriber should not use a Certificate to knowingly sign software that contains Suspect Code or otherwise distribute content that has the effect of misleading, inconveniencing or annoying the recipient such as software that includes unwelcome features or programs not disclosed appropriately to the user prior to installation, or is recognized as unwelcome or suspicious by commercial anti-virus scanning applications.

-Subscriber also accepts these additional obligations and warrants to use the EV Code Signing Certificate:
+4.6.2 EV Code Signing: Subscriber accepts these additional obligations and makes the following warranties when using EV Code Signing Certificates:

 If Subscriber becomes aware (by whatever means) that it has signed code that contains malicious software or a serious vulnerability, the Subscriber must immediately inform GlobalSign.

-Subscriber acknowledges that Microsoft may independently determine that a Certificate is malicious or Compromised, and Microsoft services and applications may have the ability to modify Microsoft customer experiences to reflect Microsoft’s determination without notice and without regard to the revocation status of the Certificate.
+4.6.3 Microsoft Stipulation: Subscriber acknowledges that Microsoft may independently determine that a Certificate is malicious or there has been a Key Compromise, and Microsoft services and applications may have the ability to modify Microsoft customer experiences to reflect Microsoft’s determination without notice and without regard to the revocation status of the Certificate.

 4.8 Termination of Use of Certificate: Subscriber shall promptly cease use of the Private Key associated with the Public Key in the Certificate upon expiration or revocation of the Certificate.

-4.10 Acknowledgement and Acceptance: Subscriber acknowledges and accepts that GlobalSign is entitled to revoke the Certificate immediately if the Applicant violates the terms of the Subscriber Agreement or if GlobalSign discovers that the Certificate is being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.
+4.10 Acknowledgement and Acceptance: Subscriber has evaluated GlobalSign’s CPS.
+Subscriber acknowledges and accepts that GlobalSign is entitled to revoke the Certificate immediately if the Applicant violates the terms of the Subscriber Agreement or if GlobalSign discovers that the Certificate is being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.

 With respect to EV Code Signing Certificates used in connection with Microsoft services and applications, Subscriber further acknowledges that even though an EV Code Signing Certificate may not be revoked by GlobalSign Microsoft may independently determine that the Certificate is malicious or compromised and modify the Microsoft customer experience in the applicable Microsoft services and applications to reflect Microsoft’s determination without notice and without regard to the revocation status of the Certificate.